Cotton Court, 30-42 Waring St

 • may need to leave the performance for a break and return

-• Staff have awareness of the special challenges a child with autistic spectrum conditions faces in a new environment.
+• Staff have awareness of the special challenges a child with additional sensory and communication needs faces in a new environment.

 • No bright flashing lights or sudden loud noises.

 • Theatre lights will be lowered but not go to complete darkness.

 • Audience are free to leave the theatre and return, to make noise and walk around.

 • A chill out area is available for audience members who may need a time out.

 • Earplugs are available, just ask a member of staff.

 • Fidget toys (stress ball) are available, ask a member of staff.